How to Set Up A Partnership LLC? (Easy-To-Follow Steps)

 How to Choose a Management Structure for Your Partnership LLC

-In a manager-managed LLC, members appoint one or more managers — who may or may not be partners — to handle operations, while other members act as passive owners.
-Most states default to member-managed if no structure is specified in the articles of organization.
+In a member-managed LLC, all partners share authority over daily decisions and can each legally bind the business.
+In a manager-managed LLC, members appoint one or more managers — who may or may not be partners — to run operations, while other members stay in a passive ownership role.
+Most states default to member-managed if you don't specify anything in your articles of organization.

 Which is Better, A Partnership or An LLC?